dianapatrong/todoproject/README.md

 the services will be exposed, in this case I have the **django web application** exposed on port **8000** and the postgres db exposed on port **5432**.

-The image for the dockerfile can be found in **DockerHub** and can be downloaded via:
-`docker pull patrondiana13/todolist-dsti-devops`
+The image for the dockerfile can be found in **[DockerHub](https://hub.docker.com/repository/docker/patrondiana13/todolist-dsti-devops)** and can be downloaded via: `docker pull patrondiana13/todolist-dsti-devops`

-To run the application be sure to bee in the root directory of the project and execute the following commands:
+To run the application make sure you have [Docker](https://docs.docker.com/docker-for-mac/install/) installed, go to the root directory of the project and execute the following command:
 ```
-$ docker-compose build
 $ docker-compose up
+web_1  | Watching for file changes with StatReloader
+web_1  | Performing system checks...
+web_1  |
+web_1  | System check identified no issues (0 silenced).
+web_1  | October 23, 2020 - 03:43:42
+web_1  | Django version 3.1.2, using settings 'todoproject.settings'
+web_1  | Starting development server at http://0.0.0.0:8000/
+web_1  | Quit the server with CONTROL-C.

 ```

-> ℹ️  `depends_on` does not wait for db to be "ready" before starting web - only until it's running
+> ℹ️  `depends_on` in the docker-compose file does not wait for db to be "ready" before starting web - only until it's running

 After that you can go to http://0.0.0.0:8000/ to test the application